Tierion/now-boltwall/README.md

-# The Lightning Paywall Builder
+# The `now` Boltwall Builder

 An easy to deploy gateway for enabling payments and authentication with other compatible applications.
+The package simply exposes a simple expressjs server with the last middleware being a `boltwall` paywall.
+Any middleware used after it will be subject to the paywall

 ## Usage